 New Zealand Glass history is featured in the author's book about New Zealand Glass.
 This book covers both extensive historical information and current glass artists in New Zealand, with some superb photographs and explanatory text.

 Including many original catalog pictures and dozens of photographs.

-- click here to see if there is any New Zealand glass currently for sale on ebay.
+click here to see New Zealand glass currently for sale on ebay.